learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Profile form now is more specific about whose contact info is being collected.
 Student phone numbers can be left blank if the tag "require_student_phonenum" is set to "False."
 - Added "View on site" links to a number of user-related pages in the administration pages.
 - Added duration-from-now labels next to deadline form fields.
+- Made the text on the profile form clearer when users can not change their grade/dob.

 Minor bug fixes
 ~~~~~~~~~~~~~~~